apollographql/rover/docs/source/errors.md

 This error occurs when an invalid variant is specified for a command.

-Double check your spelling or open the graph in [Apollo Studio](https://studio.apollographql.com) to verify that the variant you're trying to use is valid.
+Double check your spelling or open the graph in [GraphOS Studio](https://studio.apollographql.com) to verify that the variant you're trying to use is valid.

 If you didn't pass a variant in the format `graph@variant`, then the default variant, `current` is used.
 If you encounter this error without providing a variant, it likely means the `current` variant does not exist.